Skip to content

 • h is the Height of the container.

-Let us consider a container in the shape of a pipe, whose two edges are placed at different heights and varying diameters.
-The relationship between the areas of cross-sections A, the flow speed v, height from the ground y, and pressure P at two different points 1 and 2 are given in the figure below.
+Consider a container in the form of a pipe, with two openings positioned at different heights and having varying diameters.
+The relationship between the cross-sectional areas A, flow speed v, height from the ground y, and pressure P at two distinct points, 1 and 2, is illustrated in the diagram below.

 As illustrated in the diagram, the pipe should be at various heights.
 According to the equation of continuity, its velocity must fluctuate.
 To achieve this acceleration and force are required, which is produced by the fluid surrounding it, and the pressure in different places must be different.